Burnsedia/burnsedia.github.io/src/content/blog/CaseStudy-PrivateCloud-AI-Update.md

     answer: "Containerize first, keep CI/CD intact, and shift deployment targets while preserving your existing build and release workflow."
 ---

-# Case Study: Saving Over 99% by Migrating from Public Cloud to Private Cloud

 ## Quick answer

 This migration was not about ideology.
 It was about margin.
 We moved a low-traffic SaaS workload from public cloud to a private cloud setup and cut infrastructure cost by over 99% while keeping shipping speed intact.